How to use shared truckload service to improve your partial and VLTL shipping experiences

 What are partials?

 Partials are larger shipments that don’t fill a full truckload.
 They are a frequently used form of shipping, though the TL and LTL shipping modes are the most common.
 Truckload shipments are generally more than 10 pallets or more than 15,000 lbs.
 Less-than-truckload shipments are one to six pallets, or less than 4,000 pounds.
 Partials are in between these two sizes, weighing less than TL freight but more than LTL freight.
 For a shipment to qualify as a partial load, it must contain five to 14 pallets and weigh between 5,000 and 40,000 pounds.
 Since partials don’t fill a truck to capacity, carriers have space to add other items to the trailer.
-The size of your partial shipment determines its exact price.
+The size of your consolidated freight determines its exact price.
 Typically, partials are more cost-effective than TL shipments.
 Partials don’t account for freight class, which can be advantageous for many shippers.